Big-Cake-jpg/big-cake-jpg.github.io/pages/policies/privacy.md

 You should check this page periodically, using your browser's "refresh" button, to check for any revisions to this policy.
 If the "Last Updated" date remains the same, it can be assumed that no changes have been made.
 :::

-The newly revised policy will immediately replace all previously released versions, but CDN providers, website hosts, PWA Service Workers, browsers, ISPs, and other organizations or individuals may cache this page for bandwidth saving or other reasons.
+The newly revised policy will immediately replace all previously released versions, but CDN providers, website hosts, browsers, ISPs, and other organizations or individuals may cache this page for bandwidth saving or other reasons.
 In this case, the content of the page you see may not match the actual content, and the GitHub commit record shall prevail.
 You can always view the original Markdown file of this page via [this link](https://github.com/Big-Cake-jpg/big-cake-jpg.github.io/blob/source/pages/policies/privacy.md).

 ### Information we actively collect and why